 The good news is that all the complexity behind communicating with other MAs has already been solved for you.
 SDK takes care of encrypting your message and decrypting messages sent to you.
 SDK will also understand that a message arrived and that the type of message is a request-for-person-details.
 The following is left for you to implement:

-• implement custom code (PersonDetailsProvider interface) which, based on the FIFA_ID received as a PersonDetailsRequest parameter, will fetch person details from your own Football Management System and return them.
+- implement custom code (PersonDetailsProvider interface) which, based on the FIFA_ID received as a PersonDetailsRequest parameter, will fetch person details from your own Football Management System and return them.
+Complete information about the person details provider can be found in chapter 2.4.1 Person Details Provider.

 Although the message travels in XML format, you don't need to worry about manual XML generation and validation - SDK comes with a tool (PersonLocalXmlSerializer) to transform your PersonLocal object to XML automatically.
-Complete information about the person details provider as well as handling XML can be found in chapter 3.1.3 Setup Service Bus listener.

-• You might wonder what information you should return to another MA when it asks for person details.
+Guide on handling the XML is available in chapter 3.1 Working with PersonLocal.- You might wonder what information you should return to another MA when it asks for person details.
 Here we directly follow FIFA's Data Standard and to make things even easier, all information required by the standard is also required in the PersonLocal constructor: last name, gender, nationality, date of birth, country of birth, place of birth, language and country.
 We recommend that you pass much more information (e.g. player's history) in the final implementation, but for now it is enough to fill in mandatory data.
 Please be aware that the above-mentioned fields are mandatory so you need to fill them in each case of a Person Detail request.
 Please check whether you have records in your database where some of these fields might be missing so that workarounds can be defined (e.g. if Place of Birth is missing, you can provide "unknown").

 If you implemented the steps listed above, you should have a running listener waiting for requests for person details from other MAs.
 You can automatically verify if the setup is correct by going to DevTools and running the tests: PE02, PE04, PE05 and PE06.